FAQ's About Military Personnel and Vaccine Concerns; Daycare, Exemptions and Reaction Reports

 Q: I am in the U.S. Armed Services and I think I have experienced a serious reaction to a vaccine.
 What should I do?

-A: If you are a military service member or dependent (beneficiary) and think you may be experiencing a vaccine-related adverse event, DoD encourages you to call the DoD Clinical Call Center's 24-hour toll-free number at 1-866-210-6469 or go to the VHC website.
+A: If you are a military service member or dependent (beneficiary) and think you may be experiencing a vaccine-related adverse event, DoD encourages you to contact your healthcare provider.
+If it is an emergency, go to the closest hospital.